lloydmeta/unless-when/README.markdown

 to learn Scala macros with quasiquotes.

-In case it was non-obvious, since these are macros, the evaluation of the second argument (or the first in the trailing variations) is "lazy", meaning it doesn't get evaluated if the predicate is does not satisfy unless/when semantics.
+In case it was non-obvious, since these are macros, the evaluation of the second argument (or the first in the trailing variations) is "lazy", meaning it doesn't get evaluated if the predicate does not satisfy unless/when semantics.

 ## Installing